nestoregon/dotfiles/README.md

 - Additional information for creating [dotfiles information](https://www.freecodecamp.org/news/dive-into-dotfiles-part-2-6321b4a73608/)
 - Example of how a dotfiles should look like [here](https://github.com/timdawborn/dotfiles)

+# Things to do when you set your machine

+- Install Brave browser
+- Install pip

 ## Pre setup / requisites

 ```bash